JanJoh/Garo-entity-balance-meter-ha/README.md

 Username **GaroLI-xxxxxxxxx**
 Password **xxxx-xxxx-xxxx** (Please note that the password should be all lower case, regardless on what is printed on the sticker.

+- The **Energy Total** sensor plugs nicely in as a grind consumption sensor.
+But please note that it may take a while for the new statistical sensor shows up in HA.